jobayerarman/demo-web-law-one/README.md

-# law-firm-one
+# Law One
-Demo website for a Law Firm
+Demo website for a Law Firm.

+A law firm is a business entity formed by one or more lawyers to engage in the practice of law.